Ejection of blood from the right ventricle will continue until ________.

 answer

-⢠resistance varies inversely with the fourth power of vessel
+• the smaller the radius, the greater the resistance • resistance varies inversely with the fourth power of vessel radiu

 question